Apply to a foreign university with confidence

 After graduating from high school in Britain, a student can enroll in any British university.
 Faculties often set specific requirements for A-Levels subjects.
 So, students choose a future specialization two years before graduation.
 It is worth checking the requirements in advance on the official websites of universities.

-A-Levels and IB programs are also recognized by universities in the USA, Canada, Australia, Asia, and Europe.
+A-Levels is also recognized by universities in the USA, Canada, Australia, Asia, and Europe.
 However, it is necessary to clarify whether there are additional conditions.
 For example, when entering American universities, you will still have to take the SAT exam (although due to the pandemic it became optional in most of them).

 It is believed that when considering applications, British universities tend to look at the rating of the school that the applicant graduated from and that only graduates of elite independent schools with a high degree of selectivity can enter the top universities.
 However, this is a stereotype.
 For the admissions committee, it is only important that the applicant has good academic performance and what other achievements (scientific, social activities, projects, hobbies) they have.